aaryankaushik/Project-Data-Science/LOGBOOK.md

 ### Action items:
   - While waiting for rainfall data from @Mohammad, we will also try to use API from point 2.
   - Do some exploratory analysis on nitrate data.

+## Note:
+  - Tomorrow is deadline for Inference for Statistic and Data Science (@Adina and @Rahmanda)
+  - @Aaryan might be not available tomorrow because of a doctor's appointment.